unman/kde/README.md

 There is an "Activity" switcher, like the desktop switcher, and you can move windows between activities.
 You can also set keyboard shortcuts to move between activities, or cycle between them: `Meta+Tab` to cycle activities, like `Alt+Tab` cycles windows.

+You can open the Activity Manager from the Right-Click Menu on the desktop, or add an "Activity" widget - RightClick->"Add widgets"->Actvity and drag the icon where you want it on the desktop or the panel.
-You can create Activities from the menu in the Top Right of the screen:
+You can create Activities from the Manager:
 ![Drop down menu ](Images/Activity_menu.png)

 ![Create Activity](Images/Activity_menu3.png)